 - Free of sweeteners; c'mon, you can top them with maple syrup if you want, why add extra in the pancake itself?!

-- Entirely oat-based; no other grains of any kind, end of story.
+- Entirely oat-based; no other grains of any kind.

 This recipe is straight-forward and requires minimal effort.
 The biggest pain is frying them, lol!